 The pros of homemade cat food:

-- You chose the ingredients – some commercial cat foods will include unnecessary carbs like grains, vegetables, and fruits in their food recipes, which starches are used as binders in keeping the food together, so you can choose the ingredients with the most beneficial nutrients for your cat.
+- You chose the ingredients – some commercial cat foods will include unnecessary carbs like grains, vegetables, and fruits in their food recipes, and starches are used as binders in keeping the food together, so you can choose the ingredients with the most beneficial nutrients for your cat.

 - Can freeze large amounts – You can prepare one-time food that will last for months! ( do not keep cat food longer than 4 months in the freezer though as some nutrients deteriorate over time.